Mohan Zhang

 Childhood

-Much of my childhood outside of daycare and school was basically food, friends, public transit, and parks.
-Not surprisingly, these are the exact things I enjoy the most about my little island.
-As an adult, I’ve since discovered that Kungsholmen basically has everything: the best views, the best food, the best gym, random little shops I care about, and pretty much everything else I use on a regular basis.
+As an adult, I’ve since discovered that Kungsholmen basically has everything: the best views, the best food, the best gym, random little shops I care about, and pretty much everything else I use on a regular basis (ok, except a climbing gym).
 In fact, there’s some solid stretches of time where I never leave the island.
 That’s pretty impressive given that one can walk around the whole thing in about 2.5 hours.

 Stuff I like doing around Stockholm